araceae101/team-shuffle/README.md

 # team-shuffle
-To shuffle a list of the team members from a csv file
+To shuffle a list of the team members from a txt file

 ## Usage
 ```go